Frequently Asked Questions

 Yes, you can use Reading Eggs on Android devices.
 For more information please read our full technical requirements.

-I can’t hear the audio in Reading Eggs and Mathseeds on Galaxy Tab 3.
+I can't hear audio or sound in Reading Eggs and Mathseeds on my tablet (iPad or Galaxy Tab 3).

 I filled out the registration form but I did not receive the activation email?